-Contemporary Music Specialisation: Master studies
+Contemporary and Improvisational Music Specialisation: Master studies

-Assoc.
 Prof. Dr. Indrė Baikštytė

 Mob.: +370 651 29059

 This specialisation is perfect for musicians wishing to develop contemporary music performance and improvisation skills.
-The two-year programme includes two inter-related alternatives to choose from: Chamber Ensemble Art Project and Improvisation Music Art Project.
+The two-year programme includes two inter-related alternatives to choose from Chamber Ensemble Art Project (Contemporary Music) and Improvisation Music Art Project.
 Semesters are thematically focused on: 1) contemporary music and ethnic music, 3) music and theatre/performance, 3) music and media.
 The following are the theoretical subjects (modules): Contemporary Music Analysis and Interpretation, Trends of Contemporary Music Performance and Music Composition, Digital Sound Processing, and others (see the Study Plan below).

-The context of studies is the contemporary international scene.
+The context of studies is the contemporary and improvisational international scene.
 The team of teachers includes visiting professors who will lead workshops, seminars, and intensive collaborative projects.
 Each semester will end up with a public performance.
-Participation in contemporary music festivals, placements in contemporary ensembles and developed professional partnerships in Lithuania and abroad will help students to gradually integrate into the professional life.
+Participation in contemporary music festivals, placements in contemporary ensembles and developed professional partnerships in Lithuania and abroad will help students to gradually integrate into professional life.

 Main Teaching Staff

 Assoc.
 Prof. Liudas Mockūnas

 |Chamber Ensemble Art Project / Improvisation Music Art Project||